apache/trafficcontrol/blueprints/layered-profile.md

 ### Traffic Portal Impact

-1. A UI to view all parameters currently applied to a delivery service/server, as well as the profile each parameter came from.
-A new page, linked from DS and Server pages.
+1. A UI to view all parameters currently applied to a server, as well as the profile each parameter came from.
+A new page, linked from Server pages.
 For eg:

 | Name                                             |Config File               | Value                                | Profile   |
 |--------------------------------------------------|--------------------------|--------------------------------------|-----------|